cybernova/DNSaxfr/README.md

 <a href="https://i.imgur.com/iqPJk8U.png?1"><img src="https://i.imgur.com/iqPJk8U.png?1" /></a>

-Shell script for testing DNS zone transfer misconfiguration.
+Shell script for testing DNS zone transfer (AXFR query) on domains.

-Details of the issue and how to fix it, can be found here: https://www.us-cert.gov/ncas/alerts/TA15-103A
+Details of the issue and how to fix can be found here: https://www.us-cert.gov/ncas/alerts/TA15-103A

 ## Getting started